 Why did we deliver this programme?

-Mauritania is also home to other Black ethnic groups in the country who were never enslaved by the Beidan, such as the Pulaar, Wolof and Soninke; these groups are known collectively as Black Mauritanians and have a tradition of slavery and feudal hierarchy.
-However, while some discriminatory practices remain, slavery in its purest form is rarely practised.
-Black Mauritanians also face discrimination and exclusion by the White Moor elites, and (like people of slave descent) have great difficulties gaining access to national identity and citizenship rights.
+Mauritania is also home to other Black ethnic groups, such as Pulaar, Wolof and Soninke; these groups are known collectively as Black Mauritanians.
+While it is now rare, some are still subjected to descent-based slavery.
+Black Mauritanians also face discrimination and exclusion, and, like Haratines, have great difficulties gaining access to national identity and citizenship rights.

 What did we do?

-- Holding monthly workshops conducted by trained SOS-Enclaves members in awareness-raising sessions with community members, leaders and religious figures
+- Held monthly workshops and awareness-raising sessions with community members, leaders and religious figures.

-- Organizing monthly visits to slavery survivors to record experiences and needs of survivors and share accounts with projects partners
+- Organized monthly visits to slavery survivors to record their experiences and needs and share accounts with programme partners.

-- Offering socio-economic support to 160 vulnerable people of slave descent through vocational training courses in hairdressing, catering, textile-dyeing and dress-making in order to increase opportunities to establish small businesses and find work in these fields
+- Provided socioeconomic support to 160 persons of slave descent through vocational training courses in hairdressing, catering, textile-dyeing and dressmaking.

-- Providing grants to 90 people emerging from slavery in Atar, Bassiknou and Nema over two years to help them start small businesses in selling couscous, vegetables and rearing goats
+- Provided grants to 90 people emerging from slavery in Atar, Bassiknou and Nema to help them start small businesses selling couscous, vegetables and rearing goats.

-- Offering four basic numeracy and literacy a week (two for older and two for younger children) for 60 children to increase their chances of being able to transfer to the formal school system
+- Offered four basic numeracy and literacy classes a week for 60 children to increase their chances of being able to transfer to the formal school system.

-- Conducting two day workshops with judges, prosecutors and clerks in the Special Courts to look in detail at the handling of slavery allegations and issues such as unconscious bias, the need for impartiality, the inappropriateness of interviewing a slave victim in the same room as their former master and how to provide protection for witnesses and slavery victims who appear before the Courts
+- Conducted workshops with judges, prosecutors and clerks to investigate the handling of slavery allegations and issues such as unconscious bias, the need for impartiality, the inappropriateness of interviewing a victim of slavery in the same room as their former master, and how to protect witnesses and victims who appear before the courts.

-- Holding monthly meetings with national authorities to share information on the progress of slavery cases and ensure the 2015 law is being properly enforced
+- Held monthly meetings with national authorities to share information on the progress of slavery cases and ensure that anti-slavery legislation is being properly enforced.

-- Organizing three day media training sessions for 15 anti-slavery activists to build their capacity to successfully engage the media for awareness-raising and advocacy purposes
+- Organized media training for 15 anti-slavery activists to successfully engage the media for awareness-raising and advocacy purposes.

 Find out more

-MRG has also worked on a programme addressing gender equality: Mauritania: Gender equality for Haratines and released the documentary ‘Esclaves et discriminées : l’émancipation des femmes Haratines’ which can be watched here (in French).
+MRG has also worked on a programme addressing gender equality in Mauritania called Gender equality for Haratines and released the documentary ‘Esclaves et discriminées : l’émancipation des femmes Haratines’ which can be watched in French here.